Poking Holes: Looking for Gaps in LIGO/Virgo's Black Hole Population: Discussion

 While the gap (if it exists) is difficult to resolve at present due to low number statistics, future detections will enable a finer look at the gap.
-Three extensions should be made when more high-mass detections are available, which we have eschewed for now due to the single event GW190521 driving the inference: \begin{enumerate} \item Allow a different mass ratio distribution for high-total-mass events than for low-total-mass. \item Allow a non-zero rate in the gap, possibly with spins enforced to be near $\chi\sim0.7$ to account for hierarchical mergers \citep{Gerosa:2017kvu,Fishbach:2017dwv,Kimball_genealogy,doctor2021black}. \item Allow the merger rate normalization above the gap to be a free parameter.\footnote{This was not possible in this work due to LVC injections only reaching source frame component masses of $100\,M_\odot$, making the overall rate above that threshold unconstrained.
-Hence we assumed the normalization above the gap follows that below the gap.} \end{enumerate}
+Three extensions should be made when more high-mass detections are available, which we have eschewed for now due to the single event GW190521 driving the inference: \begin{enumerate} \item Allow a different mass ratio distribution for high-total-mass events than for low-total-mass. \item Allow a non-zero rate in the gap, possibly with spins enforced to be near $\chi\sim0.7$ to account for hierarchical mergers \citep{Gerosa:2017kvu,Fishbach:2017dwv,Kimball_genealogy,doctor2021black}. \item Allow the merger rate normalization above the gap to be a free parameter.\footnote{This was not possible in this work due to LVC injections only reaching source frame component masses of $100\,M_\odot$, making the overall rate above that threshold unconstrained, as was discuessed in Section \ref{sec:sensitive_inj}} \end{enumerate}

 The location of the lower edge of the PISNe mass gap has been found to be insensitive to many variations in stellar physics, especially metallicities \citep{Farmer_2019}.
 A metallicity independent feature in the BH mass spectrum can provide a ``standard siren" that allows for independent measurements of redshift and luminosity distances to GW sources to directly measure the Hubble constant \citep{Farr_2019HUB}.
-The lower edge of the PISNe mass gap has been found to be very sensitive to variations in the ${}^{12}C(\alpha, \gamma)^{16}O$ reaction rate, with some choices of rate pushing the lower bound up to $\sim 90\msun$, illustrating that constraints on the lower bound can also be used to put constraints on nuclear physics going on inside stars' cores. \citep{Farmer_2019, Farmer_2020}.
+The lower edge of the PISNe mass gap has been found to be very sensitive to variations in the ${}^{12}\mathrm{C}(\alpha, \gamma)^{16}\mathrm{O}$ reaction rate, with some choices of rate pushing the lower bound up to $\sim 90\msun$, illustrating that constraints on the lower bound can also be used to put constraints on nuclear physics going on inside stars' cores. \citep{Farmer_2019, Farmer_2020}.
 These astrophysical implications rely on the CO-BH mass relation from \citet{Farmer_2019} that predicts a pileup of BHs below the onset of the PISNe mass gap, implying constraints on the gap lower bound that neglect a pileup could not be reliably used to constrain nuclear physics.
+The upper edge of the mass gap, is currently not well constrained, but \citet{Ezquiaga:2020tns} argues LIGO/Virgo (at A+ sensitivity) will be sensitive to BBH's with component masses that could lie above the PISNe gap.
+Future constraints on the upper edge may also provide a novel probe of physics beyond the standard model \citep{Croon_newphysics}.